 Twelve whole-round core samples were taken from various depths in Hole C0019E, and sampling procedures were completed within 60 min of the core arriving on deck.

 Fixed samples were stored at -80°C for later DNA/RNA analyses.
-Results of the contamination tests using perfluorocarbon (PFC) tracer, which was added to the drilling mud, show PFC was present in the exterior portions of the whole-round samples.
+Results of the contamination tests showed that perfluorocarbon (PFC), which was added to the drilling mud, was present in the exterior portions of the whole-round samples.
 Also, some PFC contamination was present in the interior portions of Cores 343-C0019E-5R, 7R, 8R, 15R, and 20R but not inside of Cores 4R, 12R, and 19R.
 Microbiological and interstitial water data will be carefully evaluated to assess the degree of possible contamination from drilling mud and seawater.